MickaelVanSchie/tradelog2/documentation/1_conduct_of_code.md

 2: For templating we make use of Jinja2.

 3: We make use of snake case for naming variables and functions.

+4: We prefer the use of url_for over the use of hardcoded links because using hardcoded links might become more error prone.